L.A. Firm Defends Medical Professionals Facing Drug Charges

 Contact an experienced drug defense lawyer in Los Angeles

 Since 2003, we at the Law Offices of Arash Hashemi have fought relentlessly to defend individuals accused of drug crimes.
 We understand what is at stake.
-Contact us online or by phone at (310) 894-8548 to set up an initial consultation.
-We have flexible office hours, and we will visit you in jail to discuss your case.
-Our office is in Los Angeles in the Westside Towers, within minutes of Santa Monica, Brentwood, Beverly Hills and Westwood.
+Contact us online or by phone at (310) 448-1529 to set up an initial consultation.
+Our office is conveniently located in the Westside Towers in Los Angeles, within minutes of Santa Monica, Beverly Hills, Westwood, and steps away from the Expo/Bundy Station.
+We have flexible hours and weekend appointments, and we will visit you in jail to discuss your case.